webOS Firmware Guide

 - You will be greeted with a password entry screen, which also includes a 4 digit code for authentication.
 Enter the password for your device and the code you can see and choose

-- Now that you have logged in, you will see 3 options, as shown in the screenshot below.
-Choose
+Now that you have logged in, you will see 3 options:

-- Once the Control Manager dashboard has opened, you will see the menu options listed to the left hand side of the screen.
+- You will see menu options on the left hand side of the screen.
 Click the

 Device Controloption to reveal the